8chan owner called before U.S. Congress, as latest host drops site

 Monster told Reuters that the anonymity on 8chan differentiated it from other sites.
 “Nobody has a vested interest in personal accountability since you always get a new persona,” he said.

-Frederick Brennan, who created 8chan in 2013, has called for the site to be closed down.
+Fredrick Brennan, who created 8chan in 2013, has called for the site to be closed down.
 “If I could go back and not create 8chan at all, I probably would,” he told Reuters in an interview, likening it to Frankenstein’s monster.

 8chan’s Watkins declined to comment, but directed Reuters to a video he posted on YouTube on Tuesday, in which he argued that the site provided a space for free speech.